id-studiolab/Connected-Interaction-Kit/docs/components/chainable-led/chainable-led-chaineo.md

 A light source that can produce RGB colored and white light.
 Can be daisy chained.

-More detailed component information can be found [here](https://www.seeedstudio.com/Grove-Chainable-RGB-Led-V2-0.html).
+This component is based on an [RGB/W LED](https://www.adafruit.com/product/2758) sold by Adafruit and is compatible with their NeoPixel library.
+Extensive information on NeoPixel components and their use is available [here](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels).

+{: .important}
+Before proceeding, make sure your Chainable LED looks like the illustration above.
+If you are not sure if this is the correct version, refer to this [overview](chainable-led).

 ---

+## Wiring

+{: .highlight }
+Confirm that the ChaiNEO module is oriented correctly, with the input port (marked "**IN**", at the base of the arrow) connected to the Grove connector on your BitsyExpander Board or the previous LED in your chain.

-## Blinking a Chainable LED connected to D13 (and D10)
+## Blinking a Chainable LED connected to D13

 The ItsyBitsy doesn't have a built-in library to control the chainable LEDs.
 We will need to download one!
 Grove Chainable LEDs are controlled by `P9813` LED drivers, hence the need for a library that knows how to interact with these drivers.
 1. Download the [`P9813` library](assets/p9813.py).
 2. On your ItsyBitsy, add the file `p9813.py` to the `lib` folder.
 CircuitPython now knows where to find our newly downloaded library, and we can `import` it in our code.